Yarn Embroidered Pillows

-Supplies for Embroidered Pillows
+Supplies for Yarn Embroidered Pillows

-How to Make Embroidered Pillows
+How to Make DIY Embroidered Pillows

-1. Start by tracing a design on your pillow that you want to embroider.
+Start by tracing a design on your pillow that you want to embroider.
 I used a ruler to divide up my pillow into five separate sections.
 With my lack of sewing skills, I winged it on this part.
 I first tried stitching the designs freehand but had trouble creating consistently sized stitches, so I ended up using a stencil to trace on the x’s and v’s with a pencil.
 This approach worked well for me, but may make you seasoned seamstresses cringe.
 If there is a better approach, please do share!

-2. Once your design is sketched onto the pillow, thread your darning needle with your desired yarn and start embroidering each of the rows.
+Once your design is sketched onto the pillow, thread your darning needle with your desired yarn and start embroidering each of the rows.

-3. Once your embroidery is complete, make your pom-poms.
+Once your embroidery is complete, make your pom-poms.
 Here’s a simple pom-pom tutorial if you have never made them before.
 Just make sure to leave the two long ends of the piece of yarn you wrapped around the middle of the pom-pom when making it.
 You will use these to sew the pom-pom to the pillow.

 To do so, thread your needle with one of the strands and push it through the pillow where you want the pom-pom.
 Repeat with the other strand and then tie the two together on the inside of the pillow cover.

-4. Once your embroidery is complete, stuff in your pillow insert and you’ve got yourself a brand new pillow!
+Once your embroidery is complete, stuff in your pillow insert and you’ve got yourself a brand new pillow!

 This pillow is essentially free to make if you have an old pillow and some scrap yarn on hand.
 It took me around 4 hours from start to finish, but that is partially because I was winging it as I went along.
 I think the results are super fun and pretty close to my inspiration piece!